RCZhao/ShearCo/README.md

 ## Features
 * calculates the galaxy-shear correlation functions (galaxy-galaxy lensing signal)
+* calculates galaxy-[any scalar quantity, like convergence, temperature, ...] correlation functions
 * independent of the number of objects
 * works with masks
 * works on any survey footprint